CONTACT LENSES – TYPES AND AVAILABILITY

 - Bifocal contacts – The best of all worlds with a successful fit.
 They tend to be a little tougher fit and can involve a more prolonged fitting process, but when successful, they give more comfortable and clearer vision than monovision (since you have the use of both eyes, all the time) and free you from reading glasses.

-At Mansfield Vision Center, we have high success fitting contact lenses for patients of every age and prescription.
+High success fitting contact lenses for patients of every age and prescription.
 It is the rare patient who simply cannot wear them; and the reason is usually squeamishness about putting lenses in the eye or wetting issues (drier eyes that result in poor lens comfort or unacceptable vision, or both).

 We keep a huge inventory of contact lenses on-hand; that means in the vast majority of cases you will be able to leave our office with a pair the day of your visit.
 Any follow-up visits are included as part of your annual exam.